speciial/sssf-project/README.md

 cd client
 npm install
 ```
-2. Now run the client with the following command
+2. Now run the development enviroment of the client with the following command
 ```bash
 npm start
 ```